Origin of life

 What is that mechanism?

 Not only do we need such a mechanism, but it needs to be more effective than the various mechanisms that spontaneously reduce complexity.
-That is to say, spontaneous increases in complexity must be more effective at increasing overall complexity than spontaneous decreases are effective in reducing overall complexity.
+That is to say, spontaneous increases in complexity must be more effective at increasing overall complexity than are spontaneous decreases effective at reducing overall complexity.

-Spontaneous loss of complexity is common, and occurs rapidly (on human timeframes).
+Spontaneous loss of complexity is common, and occurs rapidly (on humanly observable time-frames).
 If we burn a plant that has a 23 page instruction manual, the life is eliminated, the form and function is eliminated, and within an hour or two we are left with some molecules that can be described in an instruction manual of less than one page.
 The burning process rapidly eradicated the complexity of the original thing.
-After the burining of the plant, we still have the same amount of matter (albeit in different form) and the same amount of space, but the informatiomn-content had reduced.
-We can easily find other complexity-reducing mechanisms that are able to rapidly eradicate complexity, and this is true for both individual things such as "a bee", or "a fish", or "a tree" and also for compound (or collective) things such as "a hive" or "a shoal" or "a forest".
+After the burning of the plant, we still have the same amount of matter (albeit in different form, and different location) and the same amount of space, but the information-content has been reduced.
+We can easily find other complexity-reducing mechanisms that are able to rapidly eradicate complexity, and this is true for both individual things such as “a bee”, or “a fish”, or “a tree” and also for compound (or collective) things such as “a hive” or “a shoal” or “a forest”.

 The academic hypothesis needs to be able to refer to a mechanism that can spontaneously increase complexity, and do so at a rate that significantly exceeds the rate at which complexity is reduced or eliminated by other spontaneous mechanisms.

-Time does not transfor a weak hypothesis into a strong one
+Time does not transform a bad hypothesis into a good one

-When the topic of life is discussed the proponents of the "spontaneous", "little-warm pond" hypothesis will mention the need for lots of time to elapse.
-The basic idea is that given a sufficiently time, highly improbably things must inevitably happen.
+When the topic of life is discussed the proponents of the “little-warm pond” hypothesis will mention the need for lots of time to elapse.
+The basic idea is that given sufficient time, highly improbably things must inevitably happen.
 This is just more deceitful blathering nonsense.
 Let us consider how a longer time affects the outcome of spontaneous interactions of matter and energy.

 Consider first sand, such as might exist on a beach or in a sandy desert.
-There are spontaneous (i.e. un planned, unguided by consciousness) interacts between the sand particles and the air and water.
+There are spontaneous (i.e. unplanned, unguided by consciousness) interactions between the sand particles and the air and water.
 Energy is supplied by ground movment (e.g. earth tremors) and by the sun.
-The solar energy causes things to move (air to blow as wind, water to evaporate relocate and condense as droplets, etc).
+The solar energy causes things to move (air to blow as wind, water to evaporate relocate and condense as droplets that form streams, etc).
 What is the likelihood that, over a long period of time, the sand will somewhere form into a square tower?
 To make that happen something would need to gather the sand particles together and bind them together in a specific way.
 What is that binding material or force?
-What applies the force specifically to create athe square tower shape?
+What applies the force specifically to create the square tower shape?
 What prevents other spontaneous events from collapsing the tower?
-When these matters are considered, the likelihood of a square tower forming spontaneously can be seen to be zero: Thedre is no mechanism for constructing it, and there are mechanisms that will prevent its construction.
+When these matters are considered, the likelihood of a square tower forming spontaneously can be seen to be zero: There is no mechanism for constructing it, and there are mechanisms that will prevent its construction.

 Second, consider a collection of 1000 well made bricks?
 If left alone, how long will it take for them to form a recognisable wall?
 They will be spontaneeously acted upon by wind, water, frost and these things will move the bricks and, over time, break them apart.
 What mechanisms will bring the bricks together in the form needed to construct a wall?
 There is no such mechanism.
-The passing of time does not make the wall more likely, because as time passes the spontaneous actions of wid, water and temperature will cause the bricks to disintegrate and move apart.
-The likeli hood of bricks spontaneously forming a wall is zero after one minute of spontaneity and it is still zero after 100 million years of spontaneity.
+The passing of time does not make the wall more likely, because as time passes the spontaneous actions of wind, water and temperature will cause the bricks to move apart, and to disintegrate.
+The likelihood of bricks spontaneously forming a wall is zero after one minute of spontaneity and it is still zero after 100 million years of spontaneity.
+In other words it will never happen; it is impossible and not merely unlikely.
+Moreover, there is no mechanism by which the bricks will spontaneously form in the first-place; bricks do not emerge from clay by themselves, but rather the clay has to be first shaped and then baked at high temperature.
+To make the correct shape some sort of mould is needed.
+To bake many bricks requires some sort of furnace, which itself will not spontaneously form.
+The order of the events is also important; if the clay is first baked, then it cannot afterwards be shaped by moulding, instead it would have to be cut, which would require some sort of cutting tool and jig and such things would themselves need to be made, somehow.

 What is true for sand and bricks is also true at the atomic and molecular level of the universe.
 The molecules will never spontaneously assemble into complex structures because the things that happen spontaneously to molecules will break complex structures apart and/or combine atoms or molecules into highly stable forms such that the constituent atoms are then no longer available to be recombined to form the molecules of life.

-The idea that life formed spontaneously is, at best, ignorent nonsense and teaching this nonsense to be some sort of credible explanation or, worse, "fact" is a massive deceit on the part of academia, since they know perfectly well that they cannot provide any explanation or evidence for what they claim to have happened.
+The idea that life formed spontaneously is ignorant nonsense and teaching this nonsense to children and adolescents as some sort of credible explanation or, worse, “a fact” is a massive deceit on the part of academia and the education industry, since they know perfectly well that they cannot provide any explanation or evidence for what they claim to have happened.
+The people who stand in classrooms and teach this nonsense have either never given it any serious thought, or they are charlatans on the same level as the people who claim to discern meaning in the tea-leaves at the bottom of a cup.